acuparse/acuparse/README.md

 ## AcuRite®‎ Access/smartHUB and IP Camera Data Processing, Display, and Upload.
 ### See it in action @ [ghwx.ca](https://www.ghwx.ca)

 Acuparse is a PHP/MySQL program that captures, stores, and displays weather data from an AcuRite®‎ 5n1 weather station and tower sensors, via your Access/smartHUB.
-It uploads weather data to Weather Underground, PWS Weather, and CWOP.
+It uploads weather data to Weather Underground, PWS Weather, CWOP, and Weathercloud.
 It also processes and stores images from a local network camera for display and uploads to Weather Underground.

 Built for weather geeks and designed to be clean, simple, and mobile friendly.
 It uses a minimal UI with a focus on data, not flashy graphics.
 Designed to compliment MyAcuRite and other 3rd party's sites and tools.